gardener/gardener/docs/concepts/gardenlet.md

 Additionally, you can limit the [shoot purposes](../usage/shoot_purposes.md) for which this applies by setting `.controllers.backupEntry.deletionGracePeriodShootPurposes[]`.
 For example, if you set it to `[production]` then only the `BackupEntry`s for `Shoot`s with `.spec.purpose=production` will be deleted after the configured grace period.
 All others will be deleted immediately after the `Shoot` deletion.

+#### "Migration" Reconciler

+This reconciler is only active if the [`ForceRestore`](../deployment/feature_gates.md#list-of-feature-gates) feature gate is enabled in the `gardenlet` and if the seed has owner checks enabled (i.e., `spec.setttings.ownerChecks.enabled=true`).
+It checks if the source `Seed` also has owner checks enabled.
+If not or if the `BackupEntry` is being deleted, it sets the `status.migrationStartTime` to `nil`.
+The controller updates the status to force restoration in the following cases:
+1. If the `BackupEntry` is annotated with `shoot.gardener.cloud/force-restore=true`.
+2. If the grace period for migration has elapsed (which is set in the `BackupEntryMigrationControllerConfiguration` in the gardenlet's component configuration).
+3. If the last operation is `Migrate` and if `LastOperationStaleDuration` (which is also set in the `BackupEntryMigrationControllerConfiguration` in the gardenlet's component configuration) has passed since the  `lastUpdateTime` of the operation.

 ### [`Bastion` Controller](../../pkg/gardenlet/controller/bastion)